darkbyte-ru/Nixie-Clock-esp32/README.md

 For test purpose I also connected 5V bus from ESP32 with 5V input of nixie board.
 Without that tube did not powered up when the only esp board powered.

 To extend lamp life and save some electricity there is also RCWL-0516 microwave motion sensor added (connected to SWIM pin and powered from 5V bus).
 By default it swift-off the tubes after 30 seconds of inactivity.

+By default DOTs driven via separate transistor, but HC595 registers has left couple unused outputs, so thats possible to connect them there.

 Insides looks a bit [ugly](https://github.com/darkbyte-ru/Nixie-Clock-esp32/blob/main/Image/heart-transplant.jpg), but who will see it? 🤷